josmas/sensedash/README.md

 ### Using docker-compose

-You can also use docker-compose to run
+You can also use docker-compose to run.
+In this setting node environment is set to production as default: NODE_ENV=production

 ```console
 docker-compose up